-This means that in those twenty-three states, a woman will not be allowed to purchase an exchange-based health plan that covers abortion services, and also may not be able to purchase a plan that provides insurance coverage for abortion at all.
+This means that in those twenty-four states, a woman will not be allowed to purchase an exchange-based health plan that covers abortion services, and also may not be able to purchase a plan that provides insurance coverage for abortion at all.
 Most of these state laws contain exceptions for only the most extreme situations, such as when a woman’s life is endangered or when the pregnancy is a result of rape or incest, but two states – Louisiana and Tennessee – do not allow a woman in even those difficult or life-threatening circumstances to obtain insurance coverage of abortion.
-Seven states – Idaho, Kansas, Kentucky, Missouri, Nebraska, North Dakota, and Oklahoma – prohibit all private insurance plans from offering coverage of abortion to women pregnant as a result of rape or incest.
+Eight states – Idaho, Kansas, Kentucky, Michigan, Missouri, Nebraska, North Dakota, and Oklahoma – prohibit all private insurance plans from offering coverage of abortion to women pregnant as a result of rape or incest.

 Bans on Insurance Coverage of Abortion are Dangerous to Women’s Health

 Almost all of the bills prohibit insurance coverage for abortions that would protect women from serious, permanent, and even life-shortening health conditions.
 For example, a woman for whom continuing the pregnancy will result in permanent damage to her health, such as damage to her heart, lungs, or kidneys, or a pregnant woman who is diagnosed with cancer and must undergo chemotherapy will not have insurance coverage for these medically necessary abortions.
 In addition, some women without insurance coverage of abortion will be forced to postpone abortion care while attempting to find the necessary funds.
 Although abortion is an extremely safe procedure, delays in obtaining care increase the health risks of the procedure.

 Bans on Insurance Coverage of Abortion Take Benefits Away from Women and Move the Country in the Wrong Direction